Notes on the Geography of Japan: Tokyo: Edo

 So can a model of the district that once stretched away from the bridge.
 The city was overwhelmingly built of wood, resistant to earthquakes but quick to burn.

-A fire in 1657, for example, destroyed the extravagant home of the daimyo Masudaira Tadamasa, who had built it about 1640.
+A fire in 1657 destroyed the extravagant home of the daimyo Masudaira Tadamasa, who had built it about 1640.
 Fires were such a hazard that homes on such a scale were no longer built.

 Main streets were for the wealthy and for their businesses; the poor clustered in alleys.